CS770/Fall25/schedule.md

 title: Schedule
 nav_order: 2
 ---
-Links to lecture slides, readings, assignments will be posted in the table below by the time of the lecture or the release of the assignment.  <a class="label label-blue" >R</a> links to readings for that day, <a class="label label-green" >O</a> indicating an optional reading; and <a class="label label-red" >H</a> links to hands-on-activity handouts.
+Links to lecture slides, readings, assignments will be posted in the table below by the time of the lecture or the release of the assignment.  <a class="label label-blue" >R</a> links to readings for that day, <a class="label label-green" >O</a> indicating an optional reading, <a class="label label-green" >V</a> indicating an optional video; and <a class="label label-red" >H</a> links to hands-on-activity handouts.

 <table>
   <thead>